mkitti/AdaptiveResolutionOrientationSpace/README.md

                 Type: 2D logical array, N x M .bridgedSkeleton - 2D logical array, output of the bridging procedure, where the segments have been connected with the bridges and have been subjected to morphological skeletonization

-Overall, the outputs allow for the outputs to readily used as a direct segmentation by thresholding the NMS-like output, *nms*, or as an intermediate step for further analysis by conducting further processing on the intermediate analysis available in the struct *other*.
+In summary, the outputs allow for basic usage as a segmentation scheme (*nms*) and an orientation detector (*response*, *theta*,*angularResponse*) as well as advanced usage as an intermediate routine for further analysis of the multi-resolution features identified (*other*).

 ### EXAMPLES
     % Create demo image